lernlink/moodle-enrol_semco/README.md

 This plugin is only maintained for the most recent major release of Moodle as well as the most recent LTS release of Moodle.
 Bugfixes are backported to the LTS release.
 However, new features and improvements are not necessarily backported to the LTS release.

-Apart from these maintained releases, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

 There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
 If you encounter problems with a new major release of Moodle - or can confirm that this plugin still works with a new major release - please let us know on Github.

 If you are running a legacy version of Moodle, but want or need to run the latest version of this plugin, you can get the latest version of the plugin, remove the line starting with $plugin->requires from version.php and use this latest plugin version then on your legacy Moodle.
 However, please note that you will run this setup completely at your own risk.
 We can't support this approach in any way and there is an undeniable risk for erratic behavior.